Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 If you'd like to visit one or more distilleries while touring Scotland, keep these tips in mind:

 • Plan ahead.
-Hours and admission policies vary, so check the links on page 2 for visitors' information.
+Hours, admission policies, and prices vary, so check the links below for visitors' information.

 • Allow plenty of time.
 In distilleries that offer formal tours, the pace is set by the tour guide.